tonson139/express-ts-template/readme.md

-# Foobar
-Minimun install to use expresss typescipt
+# Minimun install to use expresss typescipt

 #### Review
 Review basicaaly when we use express with nodemon in dev